valdisiljuconoks/optimizely-advanced-contentarea/README.md

 However, we still see that wrapping `<div>` element is not desired in `<head>` area.

-Looking for the best place to add feature to skip even further - not to generate block wrapping element, but only content of the block itself..
+Looking for the best place to add feature to skip even further - not to generate block wrapping element, but just content of the block..
 Content area renderer is perfect candidate for this functionality.

-So from version >=3.3.4 you can now write markup something like this:
+You can now write like this:

 ```
 @Html.PropertyFor(m => m.PageHeaderArea,
+                  new
+                  {
-                  new { HasContainer = false, HasItemContainer = false })
+                      HasContainer = false,
+                      HasItemContainer = false
+                  })
 ```

 Resulting in: